-Summary: This solicitation is the first step in a two-part process.
-After reviewing concept notes, PRM will invite selected organizations to expand their submissions into full single-year (15-page) or two-year (20-page) proposals with objectives, indicators, and detailed budgets for each year of the program.
+Submit a four page (or five page if consortia) concept note to address the research question below.
+Step Two: After reviewing concept notes, PRM will invite selected organizations to expand their submissions into full proposals with timelines and detailed budgets for each year of the program.
 Selected organizations will have 30 calendar days after they are notified of their selection to complete their full proposals.
+A panel will review the full proposals and recommend one (1) proposal for funding.
 Organizations may apply as consortia.
-For purposes of this notice,

-PRM considers consortium to be a group of no fewer than three organizations that comprise an agreement, combination, or group formed to undertake, or proposing to undertake, an assistance activity beyond the resources of any one member.
+For purposes of this notice, PRM considers consortia to be a group of no fewer than three NGOs that comprise an agreement, combination, or group formed to undertake, or proposing to undertake, an assistance activity beyond the resources of any one member.